unliar/go-oss-batch-upload/README.md

 **Introduction**

 OSS Batch Uploader is a Golang program that uploads files to OSS concurrently.
-It can read configuration from the command line or environment variables, and supports uploading to subdirectories under OSS.
+It can read configuration from the command line , and supports uploading to subdirectories under OSS.

 **Installation**